Establishment of menstruation in adolescents. The first periods in girls (menarche): when they begin, early signs of maturation, pathological symptoms

 Common menstrual problems

-Premenstrual Syndrome (PMS)
+Premenstrual syndrome (PMS)

 Before menstruation begins, women often experience symptoms such as mild bloating or breast tenderness.
-In addition, it is accompanied by a number of emotional symptoms that begin in the second half of the menstrual cycle and end after the beginning of the period.
+In addition, it is accompanied by a number of emotional symptoms that begin in the second half of the menstrual cycle and end after the start of the period.

 • Bloating